jakeclarey/STM32F446_VSCode/README.md

 want to use git, (*why and how are you reading this*), go to that github link and download the repository as a .zip file.
 Then open the whole folder in VSCode.
 You may place the repository anywhere on your machine.

-**3.** In the Makefile at the very top, there is a variable titled `MACOS_LINUX`.
+~~**3.** In the Makefile at the very top, there is a variable titled `MACOS_LINUX`.
 If you are using MacOS or Linux, set the variable equal to 1, if on Windows, set the variable equal to 0.

 *This is important for the `make clean` rule.
 The way to clean a directory is different between MacOS/Linux and Windows.
 This variable is here to keep you, the user, out of the Makefile.
-The Makefile can be confusing to understand if unfamiliar, and I want this to be as simple as possible.*
+The Makefile can be confusing to understand if unfamiliar, and I want this to be as simple as possible.*~~ deprecated

 **4.** Open the terminal again, type `make all` and this should build the default Blinky project.
 If it does not work.
 Look up the error code you receive and try to debug it.
 I am unsure about what errors can